JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 ***

 The next day I woke up and it was a seemingly normal day.
-My dad was up earlier than me and was out shopping and I was putzing around my room.
+My dad was up earlier than me and was out shopping and I was putzing around my room doing not much of anything as per usual.

-I played around with those Civil War figures some more when I started to get bored and decided I should just go outside and do something.
+I played around with those Civil War figures some more when I started to get bored and decided I should just go outside and do something else.

-So I ran downstairs, me up with some neighborhood kids and then played around for a while.
+So I ran downstairs, met up with some neighborhood kids and played around with them for a while.

 Then my dad showed up and said he wanted to talk to me.